argodev/studies/nt_survey/NT_Class_12_Handout.md

 ### B. Remember that we are justified by faith alone in Christ alone

-__Key Verse:__  “We ourselves are Jews by birth and not Gentile sinners; yet we know that a person is not justified by works of the law but through faith in Jesus Christ, so we also have believed in Christ Jesu, in order to be justified by faith in Christ and not by works of the law, because by works of the law no one will be justified.”
+__Key Verse:__  “We ourselves are Jews by birth and not Gentile sinners; yet we know that a person is not justified by works of the law but through faith in Jesus Christ, so we also have believed in Christ Jesus, in order to be justified by faith in Christ and not by works of the law, because by works of the law no one will be justified.”
 (2:15-16)

 __Application:__ Use the distinction between law and grace in your evangelism.
 No man can perfectly comply with the law, and therefore all are in need of a Savior.